 - USDA Aquaculture

 - US Fish and Wildlife Service – Aquatic Animal Approval Partnership

-- FAO, The State of World Fisheries and Aquaculture (SOFIA)
+- FAO the State of the World Fisheries and Aquaculture 2020

 - FAO Antimicrobial Resistance